stevew83/ferryweather/README.md

 I'm creating this app to show ferry departure times and weather forecast for those departure times in a single location.

+my python code is connected to a csv file which contains ferry schedule data.
+If the ferry schedule changes, the csv will need to be updated.
+I'll try to update as needed.

  **This weather data is collected from Visual Crossing ([visualcrossing.com](https://www.visualcrossing.com))**
     to provide weather forecasts for each ferry departure on the Bell Island - Portugal Cove route.
 Select a Day and Location and the weather data will update for each scheduled departure.
 The app contains weather for 7 days.